Some context first:

 This means that choices must be made.
 In addition, the test efforts must be distributed as effectively and efficiently as possible over the total test scope.
 This principle is the basis of the risk-based test strategy.

-The test strategy is based on thinking based on quality risks: an SAP system must function in practice to an extent that no unacceptable quality risks for the organization exist.
-Where the delivery of a certain SAP process brings along many quality risks, thorough testing is at its place; the opposite on the other end of the spectrum is also true: 'no risk, no test' (where TMAP adds ‘no implementation’, because no risk actually means nobody has a problem if it fails, therefore nobody needs is, thus the feature should not be implemented at all).
+The test strategy is based on thinking about quality risks: an SAP system must function in practice to an extend that no unacceptable quality risks for the organization exists.
+Where the delivery of a certain SAP process brings along many quality risks, thorough testing is at its place; the opposite on the other end of the spectrum is also true: 'no risk, no test' (where TMAP adds ‘no implementation’, because no risk actually means nobody has a problem if it fails, therefore nobody needs it, thus the feature should not be implemented at all).

 SAP Quality Risk Analyses (SQRA)